imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-Virtual-Desktop-ActiveDirectory.md

 - AutoShutdownEnabled.
 Yes = AutoShutdown Enabled, No = AutoShutdown Disabled.
 - AutoShutdownTime.
 24-Hour Clock Time for Auto-Shutdown (Example: 1900 = 7PM)
 - AutoShutdownEmail.
 Auto-Shutdown notification Email (Example:  user@domain.com)
+- HostPoolType.
+Set this parameter to Personal if you would like to enable Persistent Desktop experience.
+Defaults to false.
+- personalDesktopAssignmentType.
+- maxSessionLimit.
+Maximum number of sessions.
+- loadBalancerType.
+Type of load balancer algorithm.
+- validationEnvironment.
+Whether to use validation enviroment.
+- VMDiskType.
+The VM disk type for the VM: HDD or SSD.
+(StandardSSD_LRS, Premium_LRS or Standard_LRS.)
+- VMNumberOfInstances.
+How Many Session Hosts you will need.
+(Example:  2)
+- VMInitialNumber.
+Starting number for Session Host Numeric's portion of Name.
+(Example: 0)
+- availabilitySetUpdateDomainCount.
+The platform update domain count of avaiability set to be created.
+- availabilitySetFaultDomainCount.
+The platform fault domain count of avaiability set to be created.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - Azure UserObject ID.
 Object ID for the Azure Using running the deployment